SpcyR/SpcyR.github.io/linux.md

 -install WSL
-  >Open a command prompt with administrator privileges.
+  -Open a command prompt with administrator privileges.
-  >Run this command and reboot your machine when prompted:
+  -Run this command and reboot your machine when prompted:

 ![](git/install_WSL.png)